UNIVERSAL-IT-SYSTEMS/windows-on-fridges/content/webservices/azure.md

 * You can find out more about deploying to Azure from git at http://azure.microsoft.com/en-us/documentation/articles/web-sites-nodejs-develop-deploy-mac/

-#### Now you have all five components set up for your Web Services.
+#### Now you have four out of five components set up for your Web Services.
 You already deployed the nodebot source files in step 7, and your mobile services are ready as well.
-In the next tabs you can find out how to deploy the web-app, upload the map to your storage, and set up cloud services to do pathfinding.
+In the next tabs you can find out how to create the web-app, upload the map to your storage, and set up cloud services to do pathfinding.